 Research conducted by the Virginia Tech Transportation Institute (VTTI) in 2006 reported that, "Nearly 80% of crashes and 65% of near-crashes involved some form of driver inattention within three seconds before the event.
 The primary cause of driver inattention in this major study included such distracting activities as cell phone use and factors that significantly increase risk such as reaching for a moving object (a 9 times greater risk) and drowsiness (4 times greater)."
 Distracted driving caused by the use of a cell phone or any other electronic device to make a phone call, text a message, read email messages, manipulate music files or search for direction information is an ever growing concern.

-- Distracted driving contributed to more than 1 of every 4 crashes.
+- Distracted driving contributed to almost 1 of every 3 Fatal or

 - 52% of the fatal distracted driving crashes involved a single vehicle.